kenzarh/PBFT/README.md

 # PBFT
-This is an implementation of the classic PBFT protocol with Python programming langage.
+This is an implementation of the PBFT protocol with Python programming langage.